 uses-feature declaration as shown in the example above.

-The native Mobile SDK includes a sample app demonstrating the use of the hand tracking API at
+The native Mobile SDK includes a

 The structure, pose, and physical appearance of the hand is queried by three new VrApi functions.